dominic2412/VampireSurvivor/README.md

 Pink power-ups activate a triple-shot mode letting you fire three bullets at once for a short time.
 Light-blue power-ups slow all enemies for a few seconds, displayed with its own timer.
 Purple power-ups let your bullets pierce through enemies for a few seconds.
+Gold power-ups cause bullets to home in on the nearest enemy for a short time, letting you attack foes in any direction.

 Enemy spawn frequency increases slightly as you rack up kills, but the game is